-- Services not covered by this Plan; - Services not covered because Prior Authorization was not obtained, as required in section 3.5; - Services in excess of any maximum benefit limit; - Fees in excess of the Usual, Customary and Reasonable (UCR) charges; - Deductibles, Copayments or Coinsurance for a Covered Service if indicated in any Benefit Summary as not applicable to the Out-of-Pocket Maximum; and - Any penalties you must pay if you do not follow Providence Health Plan's Prior Authorization requirements.
+- Services not covered by this Plan; - Services not covered because Prior Authorization was not obtained, as required in section 3.5: - Services in excess of any maximum benefit limit; - Fees in excess of the Usual, Customary and Reasonable (UCR) charges; - Deductibles, Copayments or Coinsurance amounts for Adult Vision; - Deductibles, Copayments or Coinsurance for a Covered Service if indicated in any Benefit Summary as not applicable to the Out-of-Pocket Maximum; and - Any penalties you must pay if you do not follow Providence Health Plan's Prior Authorization requirements.

-IMPORTANT NOTE: Some Supplemental Benefits are NOT eligible for 100% benefit coverage.
+IMPORTANT NOTE: Supplemental Benefits are NOT eligible for 100% benefit coverage.
 The Copayment or Coinsurance for these Services, as shown in the Supplemental Benefit Summary, remains in effect throughout the Calendar Year.